-In my opinion - and for the wildlife - it's the 300-600mm range.
+In my opinion - and for the wildlife we're likely to encounter - it's the 300-600mm range.
 Of course, if you're into shooting animalscapes or landscapes you'll want to bring one or more lenses of shorter focal lengths with you.
-And here's a good frame of reference for you - if you tally up the ALL the focal lengths used for the images in this photography guide, they average out to 481mm.
+And here's a good frame of reference for you - if you tally up the ALL the focal lengths used for the images in this photography guide, they average out to 522mm.

-Several of the new "ultra-zoom" lenses seem to be of much better optical quality than in the past.
+Several of the new "ultra-zoom" lenses that offer up to 500-800mm in focal length seem to be of much better optical quality than in the past.
 Do you recommend them for BC coastal photography excursions?

-Yes, I agree that some of the new ultra-zooms from Nikon, Canon, Sony and Tamron are really strong optically.
-And in that group I include lenses such as the Nikkor Z 100-400mm f4.5-5.6S, the Nikkor Z 180-600mm f5.6-6.3, the Canon RF 100-500mm f4.5-7.1L IS USM, the Canon RF 200-800mm f6.3-9 IS USM, the Sony FE 200-600mm f5.6-6.3 G OSS and the Tamron Tamron 150-500mm f5-6.7 Di III VC VXD (available in both Nikon Z and Sony E mounts).
+Yes, I agree that some of the new ultra-zooms from Nikon, Canon, Sony and Tamron are surprisingly good optically.
+And in that group I include lenses such as the Nikkor Z 180-600mm f5.6-6.3, the Canon RF 100-500mm f4.5-7.1L IS USM, the Canon RF 200-800mm f6.3-9

+IS USM, the Sony FE 200-600mm f5.6-6.3 G OSS, the Tamron 150-500mm f5-6.7 Di III VC VXD (the Tamron is available in both Nikon Z and Sony E mounts).

 But do I recommend them?
 This is a far tougher question to answer.
 Of course the wide focal length range these lenses cover make them very convenient and they can replace several other lenses in your kit (making them appealing to the travelling wildlife photographer).
-But...all of them are quite slow (i.e., have a relatively small maximum aperture).
+But...all of them are quite slow (i.e., have a relatively small maximum aperture) at their longer focal lengths.
 And this can make using them in a low-light environment challenging (and often result in photographers using far higher ISO's than they'd prefer to).
 And, most importantly, the BC coast is often overcast and with fog/rain - which means it is often a low or very low light environment.
-So if you bring an ultra-zoom lens on the trip as your primary wildlife lens you MAY end up shooting at sky-high ISO's (like ISO 10,00 or higher).
+So if you bring an ultra-zoom lens on the trip as your primary wildlife lens you MAY end up shooting at skyhigh ISO's (like ISO 10,00 or higher).